Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 No campaign page found.

 Platform: Cap credit card interest rates.
-Expand social security benefits and have people making at least $250,000 pay for it.
-Abolish the electoral college.
+Expand Social Security benefits and have people making at least $250,000 pay for it.
+Abolish the Electoral College.
 For more information go to Biss’s campaign page.

 No campaign page was found.